juanignava/NutritecBackend/README.md

 Description: Get the products that are not related to a plan and meal.

 Url: `/api/Product/notinplan/{planNumber}/{mealtime}` where `planNumber` is the number of the plan to filter and `mealtime` corresponds to the meal we are filtering the products.
-The allowed values for `mealtime` are 'Breakfast', 'Morning snack', 'lunch', 'Afternoon snack', 'diner'.
+The allowed values for `mealtime` are 'Breakfast', 'Morning snack', 'Lunch', 'Afternoon snack', 'Diner'.

 Json: You will receive a Json like this one.